Home > Apply for Aid

 - You or your parent (if you are dependent) must be employed in Texas for at least 12 months before you enroll in college

-- You (regardless of INS status) have filed an I-130 or I-140 to petition for permanent residency status
+- You (USCIS status) have filed an I-130 or I-140 to petition for permanent residency status

 If you meet the criteria above, and are not eligible to complete the Free Application for Federal Student Aid (FAFSA), follow these steps to complete the eTASFA at Texas A&M University.